 As a marketing or practice manager, you’re placed in a difficult position every single day.
-Asking your busy partners and lawyers to write another article so you can post it on your law firm’s blog, add it to your newsletter or place it in an industry publication.
+Asking your busy professionals to write quality content so you can post it on your firm’s blog, add it to your newsletter or place it in an industry publication.
 While it’s an important part of marketing, it’s a big ask for your fee earners to find a few hours to devote to non-billable work.

 But if they can spare 30 minutes or less a month, then one (or all) of these four methods will help you create more quality content.